drawsome1/Pinball_Machine/index.md

 big, solid systems that do not allow for this tilting feature.
 It is also frowned upon to tilt the machine to aid the user, but we added it to increase the user's enjoyment.

+### The Evil Bee
+At the center of the playfield we have a rotating wall that moves back and forth.
+The purpose of this wall is to make it difficult for one to hit the ball into the castle as well as increase the difficulty of the game.

+On this wall we have a sticker of a bee because both the bee and the wall have similar characteristics.
+While testing our code we found a bug that we couldn't really find the solution to, we looked it up online and it's called buzzing.
+When a servo motor buzzes it twitches as it moves along it's path.
+We thought it would be funny to put the sticker of the bee because bees also buzz.
+The buzzing of the wall is an unintentional feature but a funny one.

 ## Demonstration
 Featured on the UC San Diego Jacobs School of Engineering facebook